earkevin11/Consuming-APIs/README.md

 - Below is classic OAuth2-style workflow used by many enterprise APIs, including CrowdStrike’s.
 # Important:
 - Each API endpoint will require an API key you use to get an access token during a post request.
-These API keys will require different scope of permissions like read/write.

 - 1. 🔑 Creating the API Key / Client Credentials in Falcon CSPM